 The supply of good information must be matched by effective demand and use of evidence.
 These two "forces" mutually enforce one another, resulting in better design of M&E systems for social protection.
-Data users must know what evidence they need and why, whilst the data providers must know how to generate quality information.
+Data users must know what evidence they need and why, whilst the data providers must know how to generate and disseminate quality information.
 Supply and demand of M&E information must work in sync to avoid a mismatch.
+M&E information must be provided in an equitable manner and not discriminate against stakeholder based on their gender, age, disability status and other vulnerabilities.
+This includes making results available and disseminating them in simple, user-friendly formats, and accessible formats such as Braille, audio and video with sign language.